afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w4-notes.md

 <img src="./resources/w4/img/l1-lidar-mapping.png" width="300" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- The first application that brought LiDAR into public consciousness was Apollo 15
+- The first application that brought LiDAR into public consciousness was the Apollo 15
-- the fourth manned mission to land on the moon, and the first to use a laser altimeter to map the surface of the moon.
+- The fourth manned mission to land on the moon, and the first to use a laser altimeter to map the surface of the moon.

 <img src="./resources/w4/img/l1-lidar-apollo15.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-**Measuring Distance with Time-of-Flight**
+**Measuring Distance with Time-of-Flight (ToF)**

 - LiDAR can be used to measure distances and create a certain type of map, but how it works in context of self-driving cars ?
 - To build a basic LIDAR in 1D, 3 components are needed :
-1. A laser
+1. Laser
-2. A photodetector
+2. Photodetector
-3. A very precise stop watch
+3. A very precise stopwatch

 <img src="./resources/w4/img/l1-lidar-dist-measurement0.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">